plait-lab/edit-mirror/docs/installation.md

 `edit-mirror elm`.
 Also, **please make sure that you run this command from your project root!**

-For example, instead of running `elm make` to build your project, please run `edit-mirror elm make`.
+For example, instead of running `elm make` to build your project, you would run `edit-mirror elm make`.

 If you haven't already, we recommend wrapping your build command in a